patrickloeber/blogposts-pythonengineer/Content/posts/2022-05-15-pprint-python.md

 ---
 title: How to use pprint in Python?
 date: 2022-05-17 00:00
-description: Exploring the pprint library using explainations and examples
+description: Exploring the pprint library using explainations and examples.
 tags: Python, Basics
 path: pprint-python
 author: Pratik Choudhari